micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 int_pub_value = 0;
 string_pub_value = 0;
 ```
 The first subscription `my_string_sub` is created with the function `rcl_subscription_init` because we change the quality-of-service parameter to 'last-is-best'.
-That is, a new message will overwrite the older message, if it has not been processed by the subscription.
+That is, a new message will overwrite the older message if it has not been processed by the subscription.
 Also the message `string_sub_msg` needs to be initialized.
 ```C
 // create subscription 1
   rcl_subscription_t my_string_sub = rcl_get_zero_initialized_subscription();